braintrustdata/braintest-suite/docs/load_test.md

 - inspect service logs
 - inspect CPU, memory, network, and queue metrics on the data plane services
 - identify which component is being degraded
+- Note: seeing `503 - SlowDown` errors is likely on S3 buckets.
+If these SlowDowns are on the tantivy prefix, this is expected under normal operation.
+The system will retry.

 ## How To Conduct A Load Test

 Use a repeatable process instead of jumping directly to maximum load.